 The City Council has already begun putting in place a secure plan for recovery from the Coronavirus pandemic, including support for local businesses.
 The city is on track for an intense regeneration of the Southern Gateway, a £250 million redevelopment.
 There has also been investment in facilities such as a shopping centre, restaurants and other leisure facilities.
 The area has also benefited from HS2, providing better and faster links to London, making Nottingham a great option for families looking to move away from London but who still require easy access to the country’s capital for work.

-A city that is more attainable to live in than London, Liverpool has become popular with young professionals determined to get on the property ladder.
-With over 250,000 students each year in the area and more than 40% of graduates finding employment in the city, the first-time buyer market is one that provides great opportunity.
+A more attainable city to live in than London, Liverpool has become popular with young professionals determined to get on the property ladder.
+With over 250,000 students each year in the area and more than 40% of graduates finding employment in the city, the first-time buyer market provides a great opportunity.

 Let’s not forget families, as there are lots of great schools in the area, making Liverpool a popular location for those with young children as well as those of secondary school age.
 The local authority continually invests in education and the Skills for Growth agreements across the city join public, private and academic organisations to address current and future needs.